Business Partnership

 • Wyoming

-Though the state of California does not authorize LLLPs, the state does recognize LLLPs that were formed in other states.
+Though the state of California does not authorize LLLPs, but the state does recognize LLLPs that were formed in other states.

 Because LLLPs are not recognized in all states, this type of partnership structure is not a good choice if your business does business in multiple states.
 In addition, their liability protections have not been tested thoroughly in the courts.